 QuickBooks Integration

-For most business owners, the main appeal of QuickBooks is going to be its integration with QuickBooks Online.
+For most business owners, the main appeal of QuickBooks Checking is its integration with QuickBooks Online.
+Please note that QuickBooks Checking doesn’t integrate with QuickBooks Desktop.

 If you’re already a QuickBooks customer, you can enjoy the convenience of keeping your bank account, bookkeeping, and cash flow reporting all in one place.